nickoala/edgetpu-on-pi/README.md

-Additional sample code to run **image classification** and **object detection** on a [Coral USB accelerator](https://coral.ai/products/accelerator) from a Raspberry Pi, aiming to fill gaps in the [official demos](https://github.com/google-coral/edgetpu/tree/master/examples):
+Additional sample code to run **image classification** and **object detection** on a [Coral USB accelerator](https://coral.ai/products/accelerator) from a Raspberry Pi, filling some gaps in the [official demos](https://github.com/google-coral/edgetpu/tree/master/examples):

 - I would like to see *object detection working on a video stream* where